 Mow Cop: a village and Folly, in the form of a ruined castle, on the edge of the Peak District straddling the border of two counties, Staffordshire and Cheshire.
 There are many spectacular views over the surrounding countryside from the summit.

-Please check times with interactive tool on the website of the NT
+Please check times for possible modification with interactive tool on the website of the NT

 Events/ exhibitions: See website